Please Note: As of November 1. 2017, Eastern will start accepting

 - Demonstrate a commitment to lifelong learning through the use of resources, technology and continuing education

 Nursing, Associate in Applied Science Program Implementation: Full-time day

 Recommended Course Sequence

 Note: Students enrolling in the nursing courses will be assessed a per credit hour course fee.
 This fee is used to replace expendable materials and to maintain and upgrade laboratory equipment.
 See schedule for details for course fees.
 See “Nursing Student Handbook” for additional program fees and information.

 Each student admitted into the Community and Technical College System of West Virginia Consortium of Associate Degree Nursing Programs must complete the following:

-After formal acceptance into the Nursing Program, all students must have a physical examination and all required immunizations, including an annual influenza vaccine.
-The program also requires a yearly PPD.
+After formal acceptance into the Nursing Program, all students must have a physical examination and are required immunizations, including an annual influenza vaccine.
+The program also requires yearly PPDs.

-Each student admitted into the Nursing Program is required annually to maintain current CPR certification, the American Heart Association.
+Each student admitted into the Nursing Program is required annually to maintain current CPR certification from the American Heart Association.

 Any student demonstrating behaviors of reasonable suspicion or impaired capacity will be required to undergo immediate drug/alcohol testing.
 All costs incurred as a result of this action are the responsibility of the student.